TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/drivers/ipc_rpmsg.md

 Create RPMessage end points for receive endpoints,
 \snippet IpcRPMessage_linux_sample.c create

-Receive message at M4F from A53 Linux and send ack to A53 Linux,
+Receive message at MCU core from A53 Linux and send ack to A53 Linux,
 \snippet IpcRPMessage_linux_sample.c recv
 \endcond
 ## API